opsdis/aci-streamer/README.md

 The streamed events are by default written to stdout and format is json so its easy to consume by any log systems like [Loki](https://github.com/grafana/loki) and [Elastic](https://www.elastic.co/).

-The events streams are configured by definition of `streams`.
+The events streams are configured by a definition of `streams`.
 The below example create a stream of ACI created sessions.

 ```yaml
 streams: